3.0 Prohibited Conduct (General Misconduct)

 3.8 Firearms, Fireworks, Explosives, Weapons

 Possessing, using, or storing firearms, prohibited weapons, ammunition, fireworks, facsimile firearms, dangerous chemicals, incendiary devices or explosives, and other items that could be used as weapons, including but not limited to poles, clubs, swords, shields, body armor, metal masks, helmets, or other garments, including sporting goods protective gear, that alone or in combination could be reasonably construed as weapons or body-armor, when the possession, use, or storage occurs on College-controlled property or at College events or programs or in violation of the College’s Campus Carry Policies and Procedures, except as may be authorized by federal, state, or local law or regulations.
 As used in this Handbook, prohibited weapons include but are not limited to (i) firearms that one carries without proper licensing or that one carries in non-conformance with the College’s Campus Carry Policies and Procedures or state/federal law and (ii) pellet guns, sling shots, martial arts devices, switchblades, explosive weapons, or other types of knives and clubs.
-For more information regarding College policy and procedures, please visit the campus carry page on the College website.
+For more information regarding College policy and procedures, please visit the College website.

 3.9 Alcohol-related and Controlled Substance-Related Misconduct